aoulas/CellRank/README.md

 devtools::install_github("aoulas/CellRank")

 Please make sure you have installed all the dependencies.
-See instruction below.
+See instructions below.

 ## Installation of  dependencies
 ### CRAN packages